The real reason your content is not engaging online

 Are your social media or content marketing efforts under performing?
-Before you spend any more time tweaking your content strategy and onlin...4 Mar 2014 4160 Views
+Before you spend any more time tweaking your content strategy and onlin...14 Mar 2023 4564 Views

 Why is content not engaging online?

-Any professional brand strategy should include a well-defined value proposition, category, position, personality and attributes.
-If it’s well written then simply reading such a strategy should give you ideas for content that are relevant and differentiating.
-If your brand strategy does not inspire content ideas there is a good chance it’s not going to inspire your audience either.
+Any professional brand strategy should include a well-defined value proposition, category, position, personality, and attributes.
+If it’s well written, then simply reading such a strategy should give you ideas for engaging content that are relevant and differentiating.
+If your brand strategy does not inspire content ideas, there is a good chance it’s not going to inspire your audience either.

 What proves a poor content strategy on the website?

-- The team struggles to find topics for content
+- The team struggles to find topics for engaging content

 - Online followers seem unengaged with your brand

 - Content is “safe” lacking a clear, distinct personality

 - Content seems very similar to competitors